dropqube/ecowitt_mqtt_bridge/README.md

 - No external dependencies — uses HA’s MQTT integration

 ---
+##Prerequisites

+- latest firmware on your Ecowitt Gateway
+- Log into your Gateway
+- Go to -> Weather Services -> Scroll down to "Customized"
+- Settings:
+  -   Customized: Enabled
+  -   Protocol Type: MQTT
+  -   Host: <ENTER YOUR HOME ASSISTANT IP ADRESS>
+  -   Port: <ENTER YOUR MQTT PORT> the default is 1883
+  -   Publish Topic: ecwoitt/<NUMBER> <- there might already be a value here, just leave that in!
+You might need this entry for the configuration!
+So copy that to your clipboard
+  -   Transport: MQTT over TCP
+  -   Upload Interval: choose your own.
+Less than 30s is usually useless, the default is 60s and should be sufficient
+  -   Client Name: use default value or as you prefer
+  -   Username: NOTE: you shouldn't need a username. if it doesn't publish the topics, enter your mqtt user here
+  -   Password: see above, but enter the mqtt users password
+  -   Click Save

 ## Installation (HACS)
 1. In HACS → **Integrations → ⋮ → Custom repositories**  --- or check for availability (in that case don't add the custom repository)